kaidrumm/find-largest-subsquare/README.md

 # find-largest-subsquare
-Implementation of the algorithm to find the largest square area in a 2D array full of obstacles
+Implementation of the algorithm to find the largest square area in a 2D array full of obstacles.

 Input should be in a text file.
 The first line has four items:
 [number of lines on the map][symbol for an empty space][symbol for an obstacle][symbol for the output square]